venkjs/venk/README.md

     }
 }
 ```
 Calling /api/test2?parameter=test endpoing will return "Hello test" with status code 200.
-If request does not inckudes the parameter, typespring will return a response with status code 400 (HTTP Bad Request).
+If request does not inckudes the parameter, Venk.js will return a response with status code 400 (HTTP Bad Request).

 Also @RequestBody decorator can be used for handling request body.

 ## **Accessing Express Request and Response**

-Typespring allows you to access http request and response objects using decorators.
+Venk.js allows you to access http request and response objects using decorators.
 You can use @HttpRequest and @HttpResponse decorators for this purpose.

 ```javascript
 import { CarService } from './../service/CarService';